 - The means through which this goal is being achieved: “through policy, technology, and education” with the understanding that “policy” includes the law.

-Supporting and building on existing cybersecurity efforts in international fora, the working group decided to include a preamble stating that; “International human rights law and international humanitarian law apply online as well as offline.”
-This sentence is intended to emphasize the landmark resolution (A/HRC/20/8) adopted by the UN Human Rights Council in 2012 “affirm[ing] that the same rights that people have offline must also be protected online.”
+Supporting and building on existing cybersecurity efforts in international fora, the preamble states that; “International human rights law and international humanitarian law apply online as well as offline.”
+This is intended to emphasize the landmark resolution (A/HRC/20/8) adopted by the UN Human Rights Council in 2012 “affirm[ing] that the same rights that people have offline must also be protected online.”
 It also underscores the conclusion reached in 2013 by the UN Group of Governmental Experts on Developments in the Field of Information and Telecommunications in the Context of International Security, that existing international law is applicable in cyberspace.

-The definition also includes an assertion about the importance of technological innovation, which the working group sees as essential to the free flow of information, to the continued functioning of the open interoperable Internet as a platform for communication, and to the protection of both freedom and security.
+The definition also includes an assertion about the importance of technological innovation, which is essential to the free flow of information, to the continued functioning of the open interoperable Internet as a platform for communication, and to the protection of both freedom and security.

-Another intentional dimension of the definition was to include terminology that is well informed technically, and widely accepted by technical communities, so that it would provide a bridge between human rights policy and technical communities.
-The working group therefore relied on the International Organization of Standardization (ISO) 27000 standard to signal that the work of the technical community is adequately taken into account.
+The definition includes terminology that is well informed technically, and widely accepted by technical communities.
+It therefore relies on the International Organization of Standardization (ISO) 27000 standard to signal that the work of the technical community is adequately taken into account.

 The definition supports the view that security and freedom (as well as cybersecurity and human rights) are deeply interrelated and synergistic, rather than zero-sum, and that cybersecurity and human rights protection are mutually reinforcing, interdependent, and both essential to promoting freedom and security.